-Information systems (IS) is the study of the application of computer technology in organizations.
-It is founded on two major reference disciplines: computer science and management.
-Unlike computer science students, IS undergraduates must complete some accounting and finance coursework.
-IS involves no coursework in engineering or scientific computing, and the mathematics courses are practical and applied.
-Traditionally, IS undergraduate curriculum focuses on managing information systems (the business side of IS); APU’s CIS program emphasizes the application of computer technology to information systems.
+Computer information systems (CIS) is the study of the application of computer technology in organizations.
+It is founded on two major reference disciplines: computer science and information environment.
+CIS undergraduates must complete information environment coursework; CIS involves no coursework in engineering or scientific computing, and only introduction to statistics is required.
+APU’s CIS program emphasizes the application of computer technology to information systems.

 Knowledge of network administration, telecommunication, operating systems, and database applications is emphasized in this major.

 The Bachelor of Science in Computer Information Systems prepares students for advanced studies in fields such as computer information systems, computer engineering, computer security, and telecommunications.